squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

    Proof.

 An equivalence judgment contains the list of hypothesis, as before.
-The conclusion is however different to the reachiability case.
-Now, we have a numbered list of diff-terms, we must prove that each of them is indistinguishable.
+The conclusion is however different to the reachability case.
+Now, we have a numbered list of diff-terms, we must prove that for each of them, the left projection and the right projection are indistinguishable.
 We refer to this sequence of diff terms as the biframe of the goal.

 The high-level idea of the proof is as follows: